What’s Open, What’s Not – A Family+FunPittsburgh Guide to Being in the Green

 Face Masks with Ties are much more comfortable than ear loop masks.
 These masks are made with denim, an quality filtrating fabric, and have a filter pocket.

-Kennywood Park is reopening to the public on July 11th to the general public.
-To get into Kernnywood, every person including kids five and up will have to register for a pass for the day they want to go to Kennywood.
+Kennywood Park reopened to the public.
+Kennywood has a registration system to reserve a day to get in.
 In order to reserve a date, you will need either a season pass or a Fun Day ticket for the park.
 You will need both a date pass and a ticket or season pass to get into the Park on your reserved day.
-KEnnyhwood is limiting capacity.
-IF a date is not available, the Park has reached capacity for that day.
+Kennywood is limiting capacity to 30%.
+If a date is not available, the Park has reached capacity for that day.
+Kennywood is accepting sp,e wa;l-up admissions.

 Everyone will have their temperatures checked prior to entrance.
 Anyone with a temperature over 100.4 degrees will not be allowed to enter.
 EVERYONE over the age of two will be required to wear a face mask while they are in the Park.

 Social Distancing, additional sanitation, hand sanitizer, and limited capacity will be in effect.
-Admission tickets are available ONLINE ONLY.
-There will NOT be any walk-up admission to Kennywood.
-You cannot buy a ticket at the Park this summer.
 For more information: https://www.kennywood.com/summer2020

 Face Mask Accessories